HARVARD UNIVERSITY GRADUATE SCHOOL OF DESIGN ANNOUNCES THE WINNER OF THE 2015 WHEELWRIGHT PRIZE

 “We commend L’Heureux, Shoshan, and Vantu, who are each working impressively to broaden the definition and possibilities of architectural practice,” remarked K. Michael Hays, Eliot Noyes Professor of Architectural Theory and Associate Dean of Academic Affairs at Harvard GSD.
 “L’Heureux is an example of an architect with a strong practice who has developed a serious intellectual project that relates organically to his own work.
 His proposal is not just about technology and efficiency, but deals with the politicization of ecologies and economies in a complicated region and architecture’s complicity in difficult global issues.”

-Born in Jamestown, Rhode Island, L’Heureux received his BA in Architecture from Washington University in 1996 and his MArch from Princeton University in 2000.
+Born in Jamestown, Rhode Island, L’Heureux received his BA in Architecture from Washington University in St. Louis in 1996 and his MArch from Princeton University in 2000.
 He went on to work for several architecture firms in New York, including Perkins + Will, GW Architects, and Agrest and Gandelsonas, and taught at the Irwin S. Chanin School of Architecture at The Cooper Union.
 After stints as a visiting fellow and lecturer at the School of Design and Environment at the National University of Singapore (NUS) in 2003 and 2004, he decided to move to Singapore fulltime in 2007.
-In 2011 and 2012, he co-organized an international overseas architecture program between Washington University, the National University of Singapore, and Tongji University, researching the cities of Hong Kong, Shanghai, and Singapore.
-He has received a Teaching Excellence Award from NUS every year since 2008.
+In 2011 and 2012, he co-organized an international overseas architecture program between Washington University in St. Louis, the National University of Singapore, and Tongji University, researching the cities of Hong Kong, Shanghai, and Singapore.
+He has received a Teaching Excellence Award from NUS every year from 2008 to 2013.

 In addition to teaching and practice, L’Heureux is an active writer and curator.
 He co-curated and designed the exhibition 1,000 Singapores: A Model of the Compact City for the Singapore Pavilion at the 12th International Architecture Exhibition at the Venice Biennale (2010), which was recognized with the 2011 President’s Design Award from Singapore.
 Recently, he redesigned the exhibition for the Cité de l’Architecture et du Patrimoine in Paris, where it will appear from June to September 2015.
 His work and writings have been widely published and he is contributing editor to Architectural Review Asia Pacific.
 His book Deep Veils, about building enclosures in tropical climates, was released last year by ORO Editions.